Elliptical Road

 The Elliptical Road is a 1.98 km roundabout in Quezon City, which circumscribes the Quezon Memorial Circle, a large park.
 It was named after its elliptical shape.
 The road is divided into eight lanes: three main lanes, four for exiting vehicles, and one for bicycles and pedicabs.

-This area of Quezon City is sometimes called "Philcoa" (/tl/), after the Philippine Coconut Authority (PHILCOA), one of the government agencies headquartered there.
+The road also forms part of National Route 170 (N170) of the Philippine highway network and Radial Road 7 (R-7) of Metro Manila's arterial road network.